hideyukiinada/transfer-learning/label_image.md

-# How do you classify an image running label_image.py against a frozen TensorFlow model
+# How do you classify an image against a frozen TensorFlow model - Code Walk-Through of label_image.py
 By Hide Inada

 # Goals